anima-wg/brski-cloud/anima-brski-cloud.md

 # Introduction

 Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} BRSKI specifies automated and secure provisioning  of nodes (which are called Pledges) with cryptographic keying material (trust  anchors and certificates) to enable authenticated and confidential communication with other similarly enrolled nodes.
-This is also called enrollment.
+This bootstrapping process is also called enrollment.

 In BRSKI, the Pledge performs enrollment by communicating with a BRSKI Registrar belonging to the owner of the Pledge.
 The Pledge does not know who its owner will be when manufactured.